jimmy622001/ECS_Jenkins_Github/README.md

-# ECS with Jenkins CI/CD and Monitoring Infrastructure POC
+# ECS with Jenkins CI/CD and Monitoring Infrastructure

 ## Overview

 This Terraform project deploys a complete AWS infrastructure including:
 - VPC with public/private subnets and dedicated database subnet
-- ECS Cluster using Fargate with blue/green deployment capability
+- ECS Cluster using EC2 instances with blue/green deployment capability
 - CI/CD pipeline with Jenkins and GitHub integration on self-healing EC2 instances
 - RDS database in a private subnet
 - Prometheus and Grafana monitoring solution